3dfx: Voodoo Rush

 In August 1997, 3dfx released the Voodoo Rush chipset, combining a Voodoo chip with a 2D chip that lay on the same circuit board, eliminating the need for a separate VGA card.
 Most cards were built with an Alliance Semiconductor AT25/AT3D 2D component, but there were some built with a Macronix chip and there were initial plans to partner with Trident but no such boards were ever marketed.

 The Rush had the same specifications as Voodoo Graphics, but did not perform as well because the Rush chipset had to share memory bandwidth with the CRTC of the 2D chip.
 Furthermore, the Rush chipset was not directly present on the PCI bus but had to be programmed through linked registers of the 2D chip.
 Like the Voodoo Graphics, there was no interrupt mechanism, so the driver had to poll the Rush in order to determine whether a command had completed or not; the indirection through the 2D component added significant overhead here and tended to back up traffic on the PCI interface.
 The typical performance hit was around 10% compared to Voodoo Graphics, and even worse in windowed mode.
 Later, Rush boards were released by Hercules featuring 8 MiB VRAM and a 10% higher clock speed, in an attempt to close this performance gap.

 Some manufacturers bundled a PC version of Atari Games' racing game San Francisco Rush, the arcade version of which utilised a slightly upgraded Voodoo Graphics chipset with an extra texture mapping unit and additional texture memory.

-Sales of the Voodoo Rush cards were very poor, and the cards were discontinued within a year.
 The Voodoo Rush was 3dfx's first commercial failure.
+Sales were very poor, and the cards were discontinued within a year.